butwhoareyou/rynek-pierwotny-updates-cli/README.md

 --fs-store-path=/path/to/dir
 ```

-This command will fetch all offers for provided regions.
+This command fetches all offers for provided regions.
-It will store fetched offers on file system.
+It stores fetched offers on file system.

-Iterative executions compare offers with already stored on the file system and removes duplicates.
+Iterative executions compare offers with already stored on the file system and a) filters out duplicates b) notifies about price changes.